dilshan5/ttaf-ui-intive/README.md

 # Enable Selenium grid

 Set Up the selenium grid and change the Selenium grid URL in the configuration.properties file.
+Also Turn On the grid-mode.
 Then run your distributed test suite.

+    mvn clean install -PSmokeTest_Distributed

 # View Allure report